-45. There are many different types of bias in epidemiology, which can be grouped into three major categories: confounding, selection and information bias.
+48. There are many different types of bias in epidemiology, which can be grouped into three major categories: confounding, selection and information bias.
 These arise from differences in baseline disease risk between the exposed and non-exposed sub-populations of the source population (confounding), biases arising from the selection of the study population from the source population (selection bias) and biases resulting from misclassification with respect to exposure or disease (information bias).

-46. These biases are described briefly here.
+49. These biases are described briefly here.
 The likelihood of a bias occurring is highly specific to the study and the question of interest.
-For example, confounding by lifestyle (smoking, diet etc) can be of concern when investigating the health effects of exposure to pesticides in the community.
+For example, confounding by lifestyle (see Section 3.1.3.1) can be of concern when investigating the health effects of exposure to pesticides in the community.
 However, there is evidence that most 'blue collar' occupation groups are similar - on average - with regards to lifestyle factors, including smoking (Checkoway et al., 2004).